qouteall/qouteall-blog/Cognitive-biases.md

 | Get good result | Shows a sign of common capability. | Shows a sign of great capability.       |
 | Get bad result  | Shows a sign of low capability.    | Can blame failure to self-handicapping. |

+Examples of self-handicapping:

-An example of self-handicapping: playing videogames before exam instead of learning.
+- Playing videogames instead of learning before exam.

-- When one learns hard before exam and then gets good result, it's just a "common" result of working hard.
-- If the result is bad despite learning hard, it shows a sign of low capability.
-- If result is good despite playing videogames before exam, it shows a sign of great capability.
-- If one failed after playing videogame before exam, they can blame failure to playing videogames, instead of low capability.

-Self-handicapping can avoid questioning the capability from self.
-However, other people usually just judge from result, and see self-handicapping as low capability.

-Other examples of self-handicapping:

 - Procrastination.
 Reduce the time finishing the task.
-- Staying up late.
 - Refusing help.
 Refusing medical treatment.
 - Drinking alcohol and using drugs.
 - Choosing difficult conditions and methods.
 - Setting unrealistic high goals.

+Self-handicapping can avoid questioning the capability from self.
+However, other people usually just judge from result, and see self-handicapping as low capability.

 Self-handicapping is also a way of **reducing responsibility**.
 This is common in large corporations and governments: intentionally create reasons of failure to reduce responsibility.